-The following summarizes right-of use asset and lease information about the Company's operating lease as of March 31, 2024:
+The following summarizes right-of use asset and lease information about the Company's operating leases as of March 31, 2025:

-Three months end March 31,
+Three months ended March 31,

-2 024 2023
+2025 2024

 Lease cost

-Operating lease cost \$ 8 \$ 11
+Operating lease cost \$ 8 \$ 8

 Other information

-Cash paid for operating cash flows from operating leases \$ 8 \$ 11
+Cash paid for operating cash flows from operating leases \$ 8 \$ 8

-Right-of-use assets obtained in exchange for new operating lease liability \$ 111 \$ -
+Right-of-use assets obtained in exchange for new operating lease liability \$ - \$ 111

-Weighted-average remaining lease term - operating leases (year) 3.33 1.36
+Weighted-average remaining lease term - operating leases (years) 2.33 3.33

-Weighted-average discount rate - operating leases 7.50% 2.99%
+Weighted-average discount rate - operating leases 7.50% 7.50%

-Future minimum lease payments under the operating lease liability have non-cancellable lease payments at March 31, 2024, as follows:
+Future minimum lease payments under the operating lease liability have non-cancellable lease payments at March 31, 2025, as follows:

 Total

 Year Ended December 31,

-2024 \$ 29

-2025 42
+2025 \$ 31

 2026 43

 2027 30

+2028 -

-Thereafter -
+Thereafter

-144
+104

-Less: Imputed interest (17)
+Less: Imputed interest (9)

-Operating lease liabilities 127
+Operating lease liabilities 95

-Operating lease liability - current 31
+Operating lease liability - current 36

-Operating lease liability - non-current \$ 96
+Operating lease liability - non-current \$ 59

-NOTE 7 - COMMITMENTS AND CONTINGENCIES
+NOTE 9 - COMMITMENTS AND CONTINGENCIES

-The Company has certain financial commitments relating to research and development contracts as of March 31, 2024, as follows:
+The Company has certain financial commitments relating to research and development contracts as of March 31, 2025, as follows:

-- · The Company is invoiced monthly and quarterly in connection with several research and development contracts. - The Company may be obligated to make additional payments related to research and development contracts entered into, dependent on the progress and milestones achieved through the programs. - The Company's principal executive office is currently located at 505 Lomas Santa Fe Drive, Suite 160, Solana Beach, CA, US.
+- The Company is invoiced monthly and quarterly in connection with several research and development contracts. - The Company may be obligated to make additional payments related to research and development contracts entered into, dependent on the progress and milestones achieved through the programs. - The Company's principal executive office is currently located at 505 Lomas Santa Fe Drive, Suite 160, Solana Beach, CA, US.
 Additionally, we have an office outside Manchester, UK, which serves as administrative spaces for managing our subsidiaries, Trinity Reliant Ventures, Ltd (Ireland) and Artelo Biosciences Limited (UK).
 We do not currently own any properties, laboratories, or manufacturing facilities.
-All leases for our office space, other than for the principal executive office, are month-to-month.
+The Solana Beach lease runs through August 2027 and the Manchester UK lease is month-to-month.